rdkcentral/firebolt/apis/pr-main/core/Discovery/index.md

 #### Examples

-Notifying the platform of watched content
+Notify the platform of watched content

 JavaScript: